Whatsapp Icon

 Setting Achievable Health Goals

-Beyond dietary changes, setting attainable health-related goals such as establishing a gentle exercise routine, or practicing mindfulness and meditation, can greatly contribute to emotional balance and a more positive outlook.
+Beyond dietary changes, setting attainable health-related goals such as establishing a gentle exercise routine, or practising mindfulness and meditation, can greatly contribute to emotional balance and a more positive outlook.
 Even modest achievements in these areas can provide a powerful sense of control over one's body and life.

 Maintaining Perspective